 Kale.
 This leafy green contains the amino acid L-tyrosine, which is great for an energy boost.
 The leafy green also contains fiber and a number of antioxidants which help stabilize blood sugar, says Berman.

 Oatmeal.
 A dish of this high-fiber, filling breakfast staple can provides lasting energy all day long.
 Dieticians recommend looking for breakfast foods that contain at least 3 grams of fiber per serving.
 Options can include: oatmeal, whole-grain breads or pancakes, high-fiber breakfast cereals and quinoa.

 Hummus.
 Made of garbanzo beans, sesame-based tahini, olive oil, and lemon, hummus is full of nutrients that contribute to high energy levels.
 The fiber and protein in the beans help stabilize blood sugar and boost energy.
 Use hummus as a veggie dip or a sandwich spread for a great snack or healthy lunch.

 Greek yogurt.
 Compared to regular yogurt, Greek yogurt contains twice as much protein, making it a great breakfast or snack option.
 “The thick, indulgent texture is the perfect canvas for a variety of toppings that can make it even more substantial,” says dietitian Kari Kooi.
 Add fruit, nuts, or low-calorie granola to make it even more nutritious.

-The information herein on "Boost Your Energy Naturally With These Nine Foods" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Boost Your Energy Naturally With These Nine Foods" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*